AI Automation/Legal

 Consider a real estate practice that receives a new commercial lease from a tenant.
 The tenant's counsel has subtly altered the indemnification clause, shifting liability.
 A basic OCR tool digitizes the text but provides no legal analysis.
 An overworked paralegal, rushing to meet a deadline, misses this single-word change.
 The mistake isn't caught until a dispute arises 18 months later, costing the client thousands in litigation.

-The core analysis happens in a custom FastAPI service.
-We use the Claude API with carefully engineered prompts to parse the document structure, identify, and extract specific legal clauses.
-The system then performs a semantic comparison of each extracted clause against your firm's approved versions, which are stored as vector embeddings in a Supabase database.
-This is not simple keyword matching; it understands legal meaning.
+The core analysis would be managed by a custom FastAPI service.
+Syntora would engineer specific prompts for the Claude API to accurately parse the document structure, identify relevant sections, and extract specific legal clauses.
+These extracted clauses would then undergo a semantic comparison against your firm's approved versions, which are stored as vector embeddings in a Supabase database.
+This approach focuses on legal meaning rather than simple keyword matching.

-Every AI decision is logged in an audit trail with a confidence score.
-Any extraction with a score below 95% is automatically flagged for human review.
-The entire system runs on your firm's cloud infrastructure, ensuring no privileged client documents are ever stored or processed by a third-party AI provider.
+An audit trail would log every AI decision, complete with a confidence score.
+Extractions falling below a configurable confidence threshold would be automatically flagged for human review, ensuring accuracy and mitigating risk.
+The entire system would be deployed on your firm's cloud infrastructure, such as AWS, guaranteeing that all privileged client documents remain within your secure environment and are not processed or stored by third-party AI providers.
 This provides full data security and control.

 Review a 50-Page Lease in 90 Seconds